robitalec/ScaleInMultilayerNetworks/paper/manuscript.md

 trajectories of animals.
-Another potential application would be to generate social networks during times when animals are engaged in different behaviours, including traveling, interacting, or foraging **\[JWT: these are not mutually exclusive behaviors, which may not matter here\]** (e.g. Muller et al. 2018; Finn et al. 2019) and construct a multilayer network based on behaviour-specific monolayer networks (e.g. Smith-Aguilar et al. 2019).
+Another potential application would be to generate social networks during times when animals are engaged in different behaviours, including traveling, interacting, or foraging (e.g. Muller et al. 2018; Finn et al. 2019) and construct a multilayer network based on behaviour-specific monolayer networks (e.g. Smith-Aguilar et al. 2019).
 Importantly, the key to incorporating movement in multilayer networks across scales is the technological advancements available to overcome previous limitations (see Hughey et al. 2018).

 Given the existing framework for constructing multilayer networks from behavioural layers (e.g. Smith-Aguilar et al. 2019), movement layers